 Make sure the new file is a Swift file and name it DetailController.swift.
 It should now appear in your file list.
-Add the following code after the import Foundation line:
+Add the following code after the import Foundation line.

-''' import WatchKit

-import WatchKit

-class DetailController: WKInterfaceController {

-@IBOutlet var labelTitle: WKInterfaceLabel!

-@IBOutlet var labelAuthor: WKInterfaceLabel!

-@IBOutlet var labelDescription: WKInterfaceLabel!

 '''

+10 import WatchKit

+11

+12

+13 class DetailController: WKInterfaceController {

+14 @IBOutlet var labelTitle: WKInterfaceLabel!

 '''

+'''

+@IBOutlet var labelAuthor: WKInterfaceLabel!

+15

+16

+@IBOutlet var labelDescription:

+WKInterfaceLabel!

+17

+var book: Book!

 18

-var book: Book!

 19

 20

-override func awake(withContext context: Any?) {
+override func awakeWithContext(context:

+AnyObject?)

+{

 21

-super.awake(withContext: context)
+super.awakeWithContext(context)

+22

 if let book = context as?
 Book {

-22
+23

 labelTitle.setText(book.title)

-23
+24

 labelAuthor.setText(book.author)

-24
+25

 labelDescription.setText(book.description)

-25

 26

-}

-}

 27

 }

 28

+}

 '''

 Line 10 imports the WatchKit framework.
-This is necessary when dealing with any WatchKit class such as WKInterfaceController or WKInterfaceLabel.
+This is necessary when dealing with any WatchKit classes such as WKInterfaceController or WKInterfaceLabel.
 Line 13 declares a new WKInterfaceController subclass called DetailController.
-Lines 14-16 create the label outlets you will be using to display the book information.
+Lines 14-16 create the labels you will be using to display the book information.
 Line 18 declares the Book property called book.
 Line 20 is the awakeWithContext method.
-It is passed an object called context, which is of type Any.
+It is passed an object called context, which is of type AnyObject.
 This is where the Book object will be passed.
 Line 22 takes the context and assigns it to a book object.
-Lines 23-25 take the pieces of information from the book and assign them to the labels.
+Lines 23-25 take the pieces of information from the book and assigns them to the labels.

-You now need to add the following method to the InterfaceController class:
+You now need to add the following method to the InterfaceController class.